empika/jackmove-issues/README.md

-# jackmove-issues
+# Jack Move - Issues

-Jack Move - Issues
+This repo is just to keep track of bugs and issues.